 1. It’s Popular with Celebs!

-More and more subliminal stimuli is coming into the mainstream, and with high profile people like this coming out and admitting to the use of them it is now much more accepted as a form of personal development.
-It is not only Anthony Robbins who is advising of the power of subliminal messaging, but golfer Tiger Woods, and Stephen Spielberg have admitted to using it.
+More and more subliminal stimuli are entering the mainstream, and with high-profile people like this coming out and admitting to using them, it is now much more accepted as a form of personal development.
+Not only Anthony Robbins is advising of the power of subliminal messaging, but golfer Tiger Woods and Stephen Spielberg have admitted to using it.

 2. It’s Not Illegal